 Request an enterprise trial

-Kaplan, one of the world’s largest education providers, have recently started using BannerFlow to produce their international ad campaigns.
-We spoke to Andre Teixeira about their experience so far.
+Kaplan, is one of the world’s largest education providers.
+They use Bannerflow to design, produce and publish their international ad campaigns.
+We spoke to Andre Teixeira about their experience of using Bannerflow.

 What were the biggest challenges you faced in marketing before using Bannerflow?